tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Values within "obsolete_RESERVED" ranges were used in previous versions of TLS and MUST NOT be offered or negotiated by TLS 1.3 implementations.
-The obsolete curves have various known or theoretical weaknesses and are no longer considered safe for general use.
-The supported values are more than sufficient for interoperability with existing and future servers.
+The obsolete curves have various known/theoretical weaknesses or have had very little usage, in some cases only due to unintentional server configuration issues.
+They are no longer considered appropriate for general use and should be assumed to be potentially unsafe.
+The set of curves specified here is sufficient for interoperability with all currently deployed and properly configured TLS implementations.

-Items in named_curve_list are ordered according to the client's preferences (preferred choice first).
+Items in named_curve_list are ordered according to the client's preferences (most preferred choice first).

 As an example, a client that only supports secp256r1 (aka NIST P-256;
 value 23 = 0x0017) and secp384r1 (aka NIST P-384; value 24 = 0x0018)